koodaamo/tnefparse/README.rst

   file                  space-separated list of paths to the TNEF files

 optional arguments:
-  -h, --help            show this help message and exit -o, --overview        show (possibly long) overview of TNEF file contents -a, --attachments     extract attachments, by default to current dir -p PATH, --path PATH  optional explicit path to extract attachments to -b, --body            extract the body to stdout -hb, --htmlbody       extract the HTML body to stdout -l LEVEL, --log LEVEL set log level to DEBUG, INFO, WARN or ERROR to enable logging -c, --checksum        calculate checksums (off by default)
+  -h, --help             show this help message and exit -o, --overview         show (possibly long) overview of TNEF file contents -a, --attachments      extract attachments, by default to current dir -p PATH, --path PATH   optional explicit path to extract attachments to -b, --body             extract the body to stdout -hb, --htmlbody        extract the HTML body to stdout -l LEVEL, --log LEVEL  set log level to DEBUG, INFO, WARN or ERROR -c, --checksum         calculate checksums (off by default)

 The library can also be used as a basis for applications that need to parse TNEF.
 To parse a TNEF attachment, run eg. :